tiagocoutinho/hexdump/README.txt

 ChangeLog
 =========
+3.3 (2015-01-22)
+ * accept input from sys.stdin if "-" is specified
+   for both dump and restore (issue #1)
+ * new normalize_py() helper to set sys.stdout to
+   binary mode on Windows

 3.2 (2015-07-02)
  * hexdump is now packaged as .zip on all platforms (on Linux created archive was tar.gz)